Our Guide to Email Marketing Mastery: Constructing your Email

 In part one of this series of articles we gave you an idea of the sort of thing that you should do before you begin your email marketing efforts and part two focused on building your recipients.
 However, in this article we focus on physically constructing your email.
 This comes once you are happy with your database and you have a good grasp of what your competitors are offering.
 Then, it’s finally time to build your campaign.
 The look, feel and content of this depends entirely on your objectives and your voice.

 What do you want to achieve from your email marketing efforts?
 Each campaign needs to be targeted with specific objectives in mind.

 Crafting a great message

-Whatever you write, whatever your voice, do it with a certain amount of soul.
-Make it personal.
+Whatever you write, whatever your voice, do it with a certain amount of soul – make it personal.
 For your subscribers to read and engage with your email you need to be offering something of value that is specific to your niche.
-Spammy marketing messages which do nothing but big up numero uno will make subscribers feel unappreciated, disengaged and ultimately will not work.
+Spam-like marketing messages which do nothing but big up your company will make subscribers feel unappreciated, disengaged and ultimately lead to them hitting the unsubscribe button.
 Every campaign should strengthen your relationship with your consumer.
 This means crafting content that is individual, specific to your industry and actually interesting; something that inspires sharing with their immediate network – thus advancing your reach.

 Email structure & design

 Email structure and design depends completely on your brand, what you want to achieve, the amount of content you want to include and the expertise of your designer.
 For some campaigns, a simple design does the trick much better than some more intricate options – do some research and experiment with templates until you get something that you like, and then ask for peer feedback from your colleagues.